-DISPENSE OPTIONS
+DISPENSE OPTION

-• In accordance with 21 CFR 1307.03, a DEA-registered provider working in a hospital, clinic, or emergency room, or any DEA-registered hospital/clinic that allows providers to operate under their registration number as per 21 CFR 1301.22(c), may request an exception to the one-day supply limitation currently imposed pursuant to 21 CFR 1306.07(b).
+• In accordance with 21 CFR 1307.03, a DEA-registered provider working in a hospital, clinic, or ED, or any DEA-registered hospital/clinic that allows providers to operate under their registration number as per 21 CFR 1301.22(c), may request an exception to the one-day supply limitation currently imposed pursuant to 21 CFR 1306.07(b).
 Consistent with Pub.
 L. 116-215, the DEA will grant such requests to allow a provider to dispense up to a three-day supply of the medication under the circumstances described in subsection 1306.07(b).
 Requests for exception must be emailed to: ODLP@dea.gov.
 Please add the following to the subject line: Request for Exception to Limitations on Dispensing for OUD.
+This may be the simplest way to provide buprenorphine to a patient unable to get to a pharmacy and/or after hours when the pharmacy might be closed.